 Principal repayments of the Dollar Term Loan, which are due quarterly, began in September 2021 and are equal to 1.0% per annum of the original principal amount of \$3.1 billion with any remaining balance payable on the maturity date.
-The Euro Term Loan does not have any mandatory principal repayments during its term, however in September and December 2021, we made voluntary prepayments totaling €416.7 million or \$502.0 million.
+In September 2022, we made a voluntary repayment on the Dollar Term Loan totaling \$300.0 million.

 The Credit Agreement contains customary representations and warranties and customary affirmative and negative covenants applicable to the Company and its restricted subsidiaries, including, among other things, restrictions on indebtedness, liens, investments, mergers, dispositions, prepayment of junior indebtedness and dividends and other distributions.
 The Credit Agreement contains financial covenants that require the Company and its restricted subsidiaries to (a) not exceed a maximum first lien secured net leverage ratio and (b) not fall below a minimum interest coverage ratio, provided that such covenants apply only to the Revolving Credit Facility and are applicable only if amounts are drawn (or non-cash collateralized letters of credit in excess of \$50 million are outstanding) under the Revolving Credit Facility.
-The Credit Agreement also contains customary events of default relating to, among other things, failure to make payments, breach of covenants and breach of representations.
+The Credit Agreement also contains customary events of default relating to, among other things, failure to make payments. breach of covenants and breach of representations.